TritonDataCenter/smartos-docs/docs/non-interactive-install.md

 non-interactive.
 This is similar to kickstart, jumpstart, installerconfig, or other unattended installation methods used by many operating systems.

-On SmartOS this is done with an `answers.json` file.
-The answer file must be placed at `private/answers.json` of the installation media and be valid JSON.

 An example `answers.json` file looks like this:

 ```json